-One of the main goals of the Graduate Physics Society is to foster community between all graduate students.
+One of the main goals of the Graduate Physics and Astronomy Society is to foster community between all graduate students.
 We fail at this mission if even one graduate student feels unwelcome.
-Here are the statements from both GPS and the Physics Diversity Committee regarding recent events:
+Here are the statements from both GPAS and the Physics Diversity Committee regarding recent events:

 June 3, 2020